wenet-e2e/wespeaker/examples/voxceleb/v2/README.md

 | ResNet34-TSTP-emb256 | 6.63M | × | 0.941 | 1.114 | 2.026 |
 |                      |       | √ | 0.899 | 1.064 | 1.856 |

+* 🔥 UPDATE 2023.6.30: We support SphereFace2 loss function and obtain better and robust performance, see [#173](https://github.com/wenet-e2e/wespeaker/pull/173).

 * 🔥 UPDATE 2022.07.19: We apply the same setups as the winning system of CNSRC 2022 (see [cnceleb](https://github.com/wenet-e2e/wespeaker/tree/master/examples/cnceleb/v2) recipe for details), and obtain significant performance improvement compared with our previous implementation.
     * LR scheduler warmup from 0